CS50Spring2023/nuggets2-binary-brigade/DESIGN.md

 ## Game

+The game data structure will hold the information pertaining to the current game.
+This entails the amount of gold remaining in the game (whether or not the game is still going on), an overview of the players in the game (pointers to player structs), and a pointer to the grid.
+The game data structure will be used as a global variable, which will allow us to refer to its contents at various points throughout the program.
+In addition, this will save us the trouble of passing along the struct across functions, as well as checking for NULL-pointers at every stage.

 ### Functional decomposition

 - `newGame` given a grid, creates a new game; initializes the game variables, such as gold, players, and stores the grid.
 Returns a pointer to the game strucutre
+- `deleteGame` frees the memory allocated for the game struct and the information within it.

 ### Pseudo code for logic/algorithmic flow

-newGame
+`newGame`

--  Takes in the grid as the input,
+    Takes in the grid as the input,
--  Creates a Game structure to create a Game object
--  Uses creates the variables that will store the information of the game - gold pile, reference to players, and the grid
--  Returns a pointer to Game
+    Creates a Game structure to create a Game object Uses creates the variables that will store the information of the game - gold pile, reference to players, and the grid Returns a pointer to Game

+`deleteGame`

+    Takes in an initialized game struct
+    Frees the memory allocated for the struct itself and for the information it holds

 ### Major data structures